akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 ## Only text attributes

-Our [suggested method](step3-interact-with-julia.html) allows your online Translation solution to translate only **textual** attributes of Akeneo PIM products.
+Our [suggested method](step3-interact-with-julia.html) allows your online translation solution to translate only **textual** attributes of Akeneo PIM products.

 Among other PIM attributes, Akeneo PIM has a `file` type attribute that allows to handle a binary file (CSV, DOC, DOCX, MP3 or PDF) associated with  the product.